rahalrazika/portfolio-/README.md

 ## Getting Started

-**To view this project, download the contents of the repository to your computer or clone the repository and open the index.html file using your preferred browser.**
+**To view this project:**
+- download the contents of the repository to your computer or clone the repository
+- open the index.html file using your preferred browser.

 ## Author